965 words

 <recovery enabled="true" sync="false" path="." max="128mb" />

-When enabled, a recovery file is created by ObjectDB when a database is opened and deleted by ObjectDB when the database is closed.
-The name of the recovery file is based on the name of the database file with $ added at the end.
-Every transaction commit is first written to the recovery file and then to the database.
-This way, if the system crashes during a write to the database, the recovery file can be used to fix the database.
-Recovery from failure is automatically applied by ObjectDB when a database is opened and a recovery file exists, indicating that it has not been closed properly.
-Moving or copying a database file that has not been closed properly without its recovery file may corrupt the database.
+When recovery is enabled, ObjectDB creates a recovery file when a database is opened and deletes it when the database is closed.
+The recovery file name is based on the database file name, with a $ character appended.
+Every transaction commit is written first to the recovery file and then to the database.
+If the system crashes during a write to the database, the recovery file can be used to repair it.
+ObjectDB automatically performs recovery when it opens a database and finds a recovery file, which indicates that the database was not closed properly.
+Moving or copying a database file that was not closed properly without its recovery file might corrupt the database.

 The <recovery> element specifies the recovery file settings: